socs-kul/socs-kul.github.io/_tutorials/ripes.md

 > :pencil: .AppImage files are complete app executables so usually they do not need any 'installation'.

 ## On Mac
-Download the release for Mac, unzip it and run it by clicking on the .app file.
+Download the latest release for Mac, unzip it and run it by clicking on the .app file.

 ## On Windows
 First install [the latest Ripes version .zip file](https://github.com/mortbopet/Ripes/releases).
 Select the version for Windows: